Tornadoes of 1975: June

 196 tornadoes were reported in the U.S. in June.

+June 28

+An F4 tornado tracked near Moorhead, Minnesota.
+No injuries or fatalities were reported with the tornado.

 July

 79 tornadoes were reported in the U.S. in July.

 July 23

 A tornado which slashed through a three-block downtown area of the city killed three people.
 At least 55 others were injured, including 15 who were hospitalized.
 The twister's winds were so forceful that a 15-foot wooden plank was driven through an auto engine block, splitting the front of the car in two.
 The twister hit this central Illinois community of 15,000 during the early evening and decimated the business district, severed electrical power and gas lines, and sheared off roofs and uprooted scores of trees.
 It also overturned numerous automobiles and blew out hundreds of windows.
 Initial reports from the Illinois State Police placed the number of dead at four, but a spokesman said, "Early confusion probably accounted for duplicated reports."
 The area hit by the tornado included city square and another block farther south, and also caused extensive damage elsewhere.